tbdair/ROAM/README.md

 - [MALC](http://www.neuromorphometrics.com/2012_MICCAI_Challenge_Data.html) : consists of 30 T1 MRI volumes; 15 volumes split into 3 labeled (∼500 slices), 9 unlabeled (∼1500 slices), 3 validation (∼500 slices), and 15 testing volumes (∼2500 slices).
 The data conversion for this dataset is done as in [QuickNAT: Roy et al](https://github.com/ai-med/quickNAT_pytorch) <br/>

 **COVID-19 data**
-- 80 CT slices of COVID-19: download data from [here](http://medicalsegmentation.com/covid19/)
+- 100 CT slices of COVID-19: used as labeled data (80/20 split for training & validation respectively), download data from [here](http://medicalsegmentation.com/covid19/)
-- 200 CT slices of COVID-19 and non COVIDT-19 cases: download data from [here](https://github.com/UCSD-AI4H/COVID-CT/tree/master/Images-processed)
+- 200 CT slices of COVID-19 and non COVIDT-19 cases: used as unlabeled data download data from [here](https://github.com/UCSD-AI4H/COVID-CT/tree/master/Images-processed)

 ### Training
 - To train our model in a supervised manner for whole-brain segmentation, run the following code..